-We keep a row boat and two canoes at the lake which are for the general use of our guests free of charge.
+We keep a row boat and two canoes at the lake which are for the general use of our guests (a fee may apply).
 Paddles, oars and life vests are also available to guests.
 Our guests enjoy using our watercraft to check out the turtles sunning on the shores or just to cruise around and enjoy the serenity of being on the water.

 We are nature lovers so have been actively attracting birds to our property by providing places for them to live in bird houses scattered throughout the orchard and barn yard.

 No matter what level or skill set you have, guests love to get a group together and knock the ball over the net…its not necessarily competitive but sure is lots of laughs and lots of fun.